orbeon/orbeon-forms-doc/Roadmap.md

 1. performance (e.g. memory use)
 1. mobile (e.g. responsive UI)
-1. maintenance (e.g. modularization)
+1. architecture and maintenance (e.g. modularization)
 1. integration (e.g. embedding, SQL Server support)
 1. Form Builder modernization (e.g. drag-and-drop)

 ## What's in a release

-For each release, in addition to bug-fixes and features, we would like to:
+For each release we would like to:

+- have bug-fixes
+- have at least one new feature (which can be small)
 - book one day of work on [documentation](https://github.com/orbeon/orbeon-forms/issues?direction=desc&labels=Doc&milestone=&page=1&sort=updated&state=open)
 - pick one maintenance (build system, refactoring, …) item
 - pick one performance item
 - pick one mobile item if possible
+- pick one

 The idea is, as some of those tasks are large, to do it incrementally when possible, so that some progress is made.